scarv/eliminate/README.md

 - Hardware overhead measurement

-  a) FPGA-option (only): check the vivado ultilisation report.
+  a) FPGA-option (only): check the vivado GUI report ultilisation.

 ### Non-leakage evaluation